azzco/azzco.github.io/_posts/2021-12-04-Blender-on-hold.md

     Faster render times, that's it.
 I need to get more into lighting and faster raytracing can not be helpfull on that front.

 Other than that I don't really know what's in store but taking another plunge at this point seems a little bit stupid honestly.

+## Train departure
+Well well well, seems like 3.0 released yesterday.
+Silly me thinking it would come out in January.
+I'm not really motivated to try out all the new features at the moment tough.
+I'd rather sit comfertably by my computer.